-The DUPD Citizens' Police Academy is an eight week course with a two hour class held weekly.
+The DUPD Citizens' Police Academy is a seven week course with a two hour class held weekly.
 Each classroom topic will give insight on the operations of the Duke University Police Department from both uniform patrol and civilian employees.

 Our purpose is to make this an enjoyable, as well as a learning, experience for all who participate, promoting the community policing concept at Duke University.